stratdev3/SimpleW/documentation/simplew/docs/addons/service-firewall.md

         return forwardedIp;
     }

-    if (session.Socket.RemoteEndPoint is not IPEndPoint endpoint) {
+    if (session.RemoteEndPoint is not IPEndPoint endpoint) {
         return null;
     }